rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/testing-debugging-server-code.md

 As of Meteor 1.6, you can now debug server code using the `--inspect` flag in Chrome DevTools and within integrated developer environments like [Visual Studio Code (VS Code)](https://code.visualstudio.com/), a free code editor, and [WebStorm by JetBrains](https://www.jetbrains.com/webstorm/).

-Here are the steps to get started using Reaction in `inspect` mode in any editor:
+Here are the steps to get started using Demandn `inspect` mode in any editor:

 ## Launch the application in `inspect` mode

-1. Before we get started, make sure you have at least Reaction 1.6.
+1. Before we get started, make sure you have at least Demand.6.

 You can do that by running: